franzose/ClosureTable/README.md

 </table>

 ## Examples
-In the examples, let's assume that we've set up a `Node` model which extends the `Franzose\ClosureTable\Models\Entity` model.
+In the examples, let's assume that we've set up a `Node` model which extends the `Franzose\ClosureTable\Entity` model.

 ### Scopes
 Since ClosureTable 6, a lot of query scopes have become available in the Entity model: